purpleax/webscrapetopdf/README.md

     Copy code

-    `python3 crawl_and_save.py https://www.example.com/docs/manuals --single-pdf`
+    `python3 crawl_and_save.py https://docs.fastly.com/en/ngwaf/using-ngwaf --single-pdf`

-3.  **Set a custom crawling depth**:
+3.  **Download PDFs linked on pages in addition to saving HTML pages as PDFs**:

     bash

     Copy code

+    `python3 crawl_and_save.py https://docs.fastly.com/en/ngwaf/using-ngwaf --download-pdfs`

+4.  **PDF-Only Mode**: Crawl the site and download only PDFs linked on pages, ignoring HTML pages:

+    bash

+    Copy code

+    `python3 crawl_and_save.py https://www.humansecurity.com/learn/resources --pdf-only`

+5.  **Custom Crawling Depth**:

+    bash

+    Copy code

-    `python3 crawl_and_save.py https://www.example.com/docs/manuals --depth 3`
+    `python3 crawl_and_save.py https://docs.fastly.com/en/ngwaf/using-ngwaf --depth 3`

 ## How It Works

-1.  **Crawling**: The script starts from the given URL and recursively finds internal links that match the target domain and URL path, up to the specified depth.
+1.  **Crawling**: The script starts from the given URL and recursively finds internal links that match the target domain.
+It crawls up to the specified depth.
-2.  **PDF Saving**: Each page is loaded with Selenium, and the HTML content is converted to a PDF using Chrome’s DevTools print-to-PDF feature.
+2.  **PDF Saving**: Each HTML page is loaded with Selenium, and the HTML content is converted to a PDF using Chrome’s DevTools print-to-PDF feature.
+3.  **PDF Detection**: When `--download-pdfs` or `--pdf-only` is set, the script downloads any linked PDF files it encounters.
-3.  **Combining PDFs**: If the `--single-pdf` option is specified, all generated PDFs are merged into a single file using `PyPDF2`.
+4.  **Combining PDFs**: If `--single-pdf` is specified, all generated PDFs are merged into a single document using `PyPDF2`.

 ## Debugging